CASIA-IVA-Lab/DCFST/README.md

 output_bb, execution_times = tracker.track_sequence_vot(seq) #VOT challenge
 ```

+Then, the output format of VOT Challenge will be generated.

 ## About SBDT
 Please don't be confused by what I call the DCFST as SBDT in the code.
 In fact, I originally named the article of this work as "A Siample Baseline for Deep Tracking", thus I write code with the algorithm name SBDT.
 DCFST was the later changed article title and algorithm name, however, I do not change the name from SBDT to DCFST in the code overall, probably because I am lazy.